 Your kids are home.
-Maybe it’s a rainy day or snow day.
-Whatever the case is, they’re inside now, and as such, you’ve missed your regular exercise routine.
+Y’all have all been home a lot in the last year.
+Even though there’s hope for things to change in the near future, that doesn’t change that they’re inside now, and as such, you’ve probably missed your regular exercise routine.
 Since you don’t want to grant them anymore screen time, you might want to consider incorporating your kids into your workout routine.
 As you already know, kids have a ton of energy, especially for activities they find fun.
 All it takes it a little imagination and ingenuity, and before you know it, you’ll be sweating together doing things that feel less like exercise and more like play.

 “Parents know kids are little bundles of energy,” Nicole Pepper, body architect and children’s fitness instructor at Anatomy, tells SheKnows.
 “Sometimes, as parents, it can be challenging to balance our schedules between work, family, friends, hobbies and fitness.
 We are always looking for ways to be efficient with our time and set an example for our children.”

 Because by working out with your kids, you’re teaching them the importance and value of fitness (even if they don’t realize what they’re doing is actually exercise).

 We talked with a group of fitness experts to get their creative workout ideas that you can do with your kids within the comforts of your very own living room.

 For some fun twists on some classics, Pepper suggests the following.